"This site requires JavaScript to work correctly"

 applications

-Applications involving research projects, research outcomes or teaching methods from Germany, Austria and the Czech Republic will be accepted.
-The application deadline is 31 January 2023 and the winner will be announced on 11 May 2023 in Deggendorf.
+The application deadline is 31 January 2024 and the winner will be announced on 14 May 2024 in Deggendorf.

 Applications must include research details, an outline of the innovation created and a CV of the applicant, to be sent to ki-preis@th-deg.de.

-The following are evaluated in the AI fields of Industry 4.0 and Service 4.0:
+The following are evaluated in the AI fields of Industry 4.0, Service 4.0, Medicine 4.0 and Human-Machine-Interaction:

 • Research